Improved Coding over Sets for DNA-Based Data Storage: Introduction

 In this paper, we continue the study of coding over sets.
 We follow the model of~\cite{Lenzetal2020} and present improved bounds and constructions.
 We also extend the error model to include limited-magnitude errors, following the recent application presented in~\cite{Jainetal2020ISIT}.
 Our main contributions are: \begin{enumerate} \item We derive some new lower bounds on the redundancy of codes which can protect against \emph{substitutions} or \emph{deletions}.
 These results, together with some existence results, demonstrate that correcting deletions requires fewer redundancy bits than correcting substitutions.
 Note that a similar observation was made in~\cite{Lenzetal2020}, but only in the regime where there is no sequence loss and only a single symbol error occurs, whereas our results are proved for two broad parameter ranges. \item We propose several \emph{explicit} constructions of codes having redundancy that is logarithmic in the number of sequences $M$, whereas the corresponding explicit constructions in~\cite{Lenzetal2020,Lenzetal2019ISIT} require $\Theta(M^c)$ bits of redundancy with $c>0$ a constant number. \item We also study another error model, where data is represented by vectors of integers that may suffer from \emph{limited-magnitude errors} in some of their entries.
 This model is motivated by a recently proposed method of encoding information in DNA sequences which can optimize the amount of information bits per synthesis time unit~\cite{Jainetal2020ISIT}.
-We modify our explicit code constructions for substitutions to combat limited-magnitude errors. \end{enumerate} A summary of the bounds and constructions appearing in this paper, and a comparison with previous results, is given in Table~\ref{tab:summary-1} and Table~\ref{tab:summary-2}.
+We utilize our explicit code constructions for substitutions to combat limited-magnitude errors. \end{enumerate} A summary of the bounds and constructions appearing in this paper, and a comparison with previous results, is given in Table~\ref{tab:summary-1} and Table~\ref{tab:summary-2}.

 The remainder of the paper is organized as follows.
 In Section~\ref{sec:prelim} we provide the notation and definitions used throughout the paper.
-In Section~\ref{sec:corcode-bullet} we consider channels with a fixed number of lost sequences, and a fixed number of erroneous sequences, whereas in Section~\ref{sec:corcode-epsilon} all sequences may be erroneous.
+In Section~\ref{sec:corcode-bullet} we consider channels with a fixed number of lost sequences, and a fixed number of erroneous sequences.
 Section~\ref{sec:corcode-0-t} studies codes for a channel with no sequence loss.
 We then study codes when the errors are of limited magnitude in Section~\ref{sec:LMerrors}.